cutelyst/simple-mail/README.md

 }
 ```

-For more examples see the [Wiki/Examples](https://github.com/bluetiger9/SmtpClient-for-Qt/wiki/Examples).

 ## License

-This project (all files including the demos/examples) is licensed under the GNU LGPL, version 2.1.
+This project (all files including the demos/examples) is licensed under the GNU LGPL, version 2.1+.

-**Copyright (c) 2011 - Tőkés Attila**